“They always want more… They’re not grateful… You offer something up and it becomes an expectation. There’s a real sense of—well, an entitlement.”

 In my research on generations and work, I interviewed 52 Canadians of various ages.
 My research focused on the way people think and speak about generations, and the consequences that flow out from these thoughts and utterances.

 I’ve also followed the burgeoning research on generations for several years now.
-When polled, today’s 20-something is likely to say that his or her top concern is employment.
+When polled, today’s 20-something is likely to say that their top concern is employment.
 And with levels of unemployment and involuntary part/time or temporary employment reaching heights not seen since the recession of the 1980s, for a sizable proportion of these young people, being concerned about employment means just wanting a steady job.
 But for many, it’s also about wanting jobs with certain rare qualities.

 From my interviews with 20- and 30-somethings, I got the clear sense that there are new ideas about work taking hold in contemporary society, but they’re not a matter of “entitlement.”
 Moreover, they don’t revolve around a rejection of work, or a desire to get something for nothing.